Azure/Databricks360/iac-adb-360/README.md

 * service principal 'adb360-sp' (App Registration) used for interaction with the Azure Databricks worspace and account (UC, more to this later).

-Thirdly, we need a project in ADO (Azure DevOps) to host the deployment pipelines.
-And within this project, we need three service connections:
+Thirdly, we need a project in ADO (Azure DevOps) to host the deployment pipelines. <sup>4</sup> And within this project, we need three service connections :
-1. service connection *ado-sc* pointing to devops-sc
+1. service connection *ado-sc* pointing to devops-sc <sup>5</sup>
-2. service connection adb-sc pointing to adb360-sp
+2. service connection adb-sc pointing to adb360-sp <sup>5</sup>
-3. service connection gh-sc pointing to your Github repo
+3. service connection gh-sc pointing to your Github repo <sup>6</sup>

 <br/>